-The section \ref{secyangrep} studies representations of Yangian.
-First, the translation of the usual highest weight representations of $\mathcal{W}_{1+\infty}$ is given, followed by discussion of condition of quasi-finite representations.
+The section \ref{secyangrep} studies representations of the Yangian.
+First, the translation of the usual highest weight representations of $\mathcal{W}_{1+\infty}$ is given, followed by a discussion of the quasi-finite representations.
 In the next part, the vacuum representation of $\mathcal{Y}$ is found.
-In section \ref{secplanepart}, the representations of $\mathcal{Y}$ are discussed and finally the free boson representation of $\mathcal{Y}$ for arbitrary values of parameters is given.
+In section \ref{secplanepart}, the representations of $\mathcal{Y}$ on plane partitions and their generalizations are discussed and finally the free boson representation of $\mathcal{Y}$ for arbitrary values of parameters is given.